Esri/arcade-expressions/popup/operating-hours.md

 //Specify the 3 letter day of the week to start on.
 Only applies when Static is true var start_day = "Mon" //or "Tue", "Wed" etc.

-//Specify if the values are returned in Military or standard time var time_type="Standard" //"Military"
+//Specify if the values are returned in 24-hour clock or standard time var time_type="Standard" //"24"

 //Specify if AM/PM will be shown.
 Only applies with Standard Time var AM_PM = "False" // "True"